 Since 1984, ASPA has promoted a commitment to high standards of ethical practice by public servants.
 The Code of Ethics was revised in 2013 and the Ethics and Standards Implementation Committee (Ethics Committee) was established in 2014.
 The Code of Ethics presents the key principles that public servants should advance, and its educational and review activities support the ethical behavior of members and hold them accountable for adhering to these principles.
 In its current strategic plan, ASPA’s first goal is to ”advocate strong, effective and ethical public governance.”

-The full Code of Ethics appears below, along with an overview of the ethics review process, to be launched in May 2016.
+The full Code of Ethics appears below, along with our ethics complaint process.
 Here are some additional helpful links.

 The American Society for Public Administration (ASPA) advances the science, art, and practice of public administration.
 The Society affirms its responsibility to develop the spirit of responsible professionalism within its membership and to increase awareness and commitment to ethical principles and standards among all those who work in public service in all sectors.
 To this end, we, the members of the Society, commit ourselves to uphold the following principles:

 1. Advance the Public Interest.
 Promote the interests of the public and put service to the public above service to oneself.

 2. Uphold the Constitution and the Law.
 Respect and support government constitutions and laws, while seeking to improve laws and policies to promote the public good.